kamilazdybal/kamilazdybal.github.io/_posts/2024-06-03-bellman-equation.md

 and with all transition probabilities equal to 1.
 The +1 tile is a terminal state at which the agent receives the +1 reward.

-## The system of linear Bellman equations for this environment
+## The system of Bellman equations for this environment

 In order to compute the value function for this policy, we solve the following system of six linear equations: